 The use of them first surfaced in 2017 when people online began using face-swapping technology to put celebrities’ faces onto pornographic material.
 According to an article by The Guardian, nearly 4,000 celebrities were found to be victims of deepfakes at the time of the report in March.
 It’s easy to think that these issues would only happen to celebrities but Officer Youngblood, a School Resource Officer, has had experience with these issues.

-“I can’t talk about cases, but I did have something that was similar in the point of someone’s face was taken from their Facebook page and placed on something else…” said Youngblood.
+“I can’t talk about cases, but I did have something that was similar in the point of someone’s face was taken from their Facebook page and placed on something else…” Youngblood said.

 Though she couldn’t offer specific details, Youngblood stressed the importance of being careful on social media and keeping your accounts private because you don’t know who could access your photos.